If your love of fermented foods knows no bounds, then it could be time for you to pick up and enjoy a cup of the fermented tea, known as kombucha.

 The liver is one of the body’s main filters thus it’s important to maintain its health.

-While studies have only been done in rats as opposed to humans, these studies have revealed how kombucha reduces the amounts of toxins located in the liver.
+While studies have only been done on rats as opposed to humans, these studies have revealed how kombucha reduces the amount of toxins located in the liver.
 This can help to ensure overall health in case the liver becomes overburdened with filtering out toxins from the body.

 Creating kombucha at home